 General Zod is played by Michael Shannon.
 However, I think most of the time the actor was wearing a suit with those spots on it so later they could add CGI armor, so really what we should say is that Zod’s head and movements are played by Michael Shannon.

-Jor El is played by Russell Crowe, famous for Gladiator, a movie I haven’t seen, and a version of Robin Hood which I have but haven’t yet watched as part of my Robin Hood series.
+Jor El is played by Russell Crowe, famous for Gladiator, a movie I haven’t seen, and a version of Robin Hood which I own on DVD but haven’t yet watched as part of my Robin Hood series.

 Jonathan Kent is played by Kevin Costner, much older now than when he was in Dances with Wolves or Robin Hood: Prince of Thieves, another Robin Hood movie I should really see.